oracle/weblogic-azure/README.md

 - Storage resources
    - An Azure Storage Account to store the VM diagnostics profile.
 - Key Software components
    - Oracle WebLogic Server Enterprise Edition.
 Version as described in the selected base image.
-The ORACLE_HOME is /u01/app/wls/install/oracle/middleware/oracle_home.
+The **ORACLE_HOME** is **/u01/app/wls/install/oracle/middleware/oracle_home**.
    - Oracle JDK.
 The version as described in the selected base image.
-The JAVA_HOME is /u01/app/jdk/jdk-${version}.
+The **JAVA_HOME** is **/u01/app/jdk/jdk-${version}**.
    - In addition to the database drivers that come standard with WLS, the offer includes the most recent supported PostgreSQL JDBC driver and Microsoft SQL JDBC driver.
-The drivers are stored in /u01/app/wls/install/oracle/middleware/oracle_home/wlserver/server/lib/.
+The drivers are stored in **/u01/app/wls/install/oracle/middleware/oracle_home/wlserver/server/lib/**.

 #### Oracle WebLogic Server with Admin Server